berry4-tech/berry4-tech/README.md

 # Hi, I'm Sriya 👋

 MS Information Systems student at Northeastern University.
 I build across full-stack, ML, and AI product surfaces.
-Working toward Product Management — I care about the "why" behind a feature as much as the "how," and I can build the thing myself to test that why.
+Working toward Product Management, I care about the "why" behind a feature as much as the "how," and I can build the thing myself to test that why.

 ---